exgalcos/exgalcos.github.io/publications.md

 ### _In Preparation_

-*Agarwala, N.,  Park, J. and Roy, A. (2021+) Efficient Integration of Aggregate Data and Individual Patient Data in One-Way Mixed Models.
-_Accepted to Statistics in Medicine_.

 *Kim, Y.,  Baek, S., Lee, D. and Park, J.  A Group Sequential Procedure to Control FDR for Group Margin and Its Application to GWAS with Linkage Disequilibrium Scores.

 *Park, H. and Park, J.  Estimation of normal mean vector under unknown and unequal variances.